near/nearcore/docs/architecture/gas/parameter_definition.md

 ### Necessary Code Changes
 Adding the parameter in code involves several steps.
-1. Define the parameter by adding it to the list in `parameters.txt.`
+1. Define the parameter by adding it to the list in `core/primitives/res/runtime_configs/parameters.txt.`
 2. Update the Rust view of parameters by adding a variant to `enum Parameter` in `core/primitives-core/src/parameter.rs`.
 In the same file, update `enum FeeParameter` if you add an action cost or update `ext_costs()`